davidwed/ultradefrag/StockImages/readme.txt

    text to your product name.
  * The logo can be used in any scale as long as the relative proportions of its elements are maintained.

+                               ***

+toolbar_monochrome.bmp - a monochrome version of the GUI toolbar